hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Data with Header**

-Note that in the following request, the header is to be included, so the same header from the `info` endpoint will be prepended to the data, but with a ‘\#’ character as a prefix for every header line.
+Note that in the following request, the header is to be included, so the same header from the `info` endpoint will be prepended to the data but with a ‘\#’ character as a prefix for every header line.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~